Karen Bass: Tenure

 Bass was officially sworn in by the Los Angeles City Clerk on December 10, 2022, succeeding Eric Garcetti.
 The following day, she was ceremonially sworn in by Vice President Kamala Harris at a public inauguration event.
 She officially assumed office on December 12.
 Bass is the first woman and the second Black person, after Tom Bradley, to serve as mayor of Los Angeles.
-Fulfilling a campaign promise, Bass declared a city state of emergency on homelessness as her first act as mayor.